ErrorTzy/writings/notes/NKM/Untitled.md

 ## Ch.
 3 The Simple Case from Rigidity

-Assumptions:
+**Assumptions**:

-1.Asseting declarative sentences express propositions, where propositions are mind and language-independent entities that can have truth value and are objects of attitudes.
+1. Asseting declarative sentences express propositions, where propositions are mind and language-independent entities that can have truth value and are objects of attitudes.
-2.The meaning of declarative sentences is determined by its parts 3.
+2. The meaning of declarative sentences is determined by its parts
+3. There is a cognitive relation between the agent and a sentence such that, if $R(agent,sentence)$, then the agent know what proposition the sentence expresses.